rtidatascience/connected-nx-tutorial/README.md

   - Conda package manager
 - Packages listed below

+This is an intermediate level tutorial, so we expect  prior knowledge of:
+- Python types & data structures
+- Installing python packages through `pip` or `conda`
+- Data Science Packages:
+  - pandas
+  - numpy
+  - matplotlib

 ### Packages and Environment
 A Conda Environment is used to organize packages and their correct versions.
 Package details are contained in the `environment.yaml` file included.
 To create an environment with conda use: